This article may contain links from our affiliate partners. Please read how we make money!

 Breadmakers aren’t cheap, but if you find the right one it will last for a long time!
 The key is to get one that’s high quality, but won’t break the bank.

-That’s why our top two picks are:
+That’s why my top two picks are:

 - Overall best: Breville BBM800XL.
 The Breville is the most impressive on this list!
 It comes with 13 different settings and it can make 4 different size loaves.
 The Breville brand is in a class of its own when it comes to quality and craftsmanship.

 - Most affordable: Oster Expressbake.
-If you’re tight on funds, but need a new bread machine–this is our go to option.
+If you’re tight on funds, but need a new bread machine–this is my go to option.
 It’s around $100, which is a third of the price of the Breville.

-We consulted an expert baker on what they would use in their home kitchen if they were looking for a machine!
+I consulted an expert baker on what they would use in their home kitchen if they were looking for a machine!